14th Annual Pop Album Nominee

 Why did you choose to submit this work to The 14th IMAs?
 I’m an independent artist.
 My team and I found the IMAs a perfect way to put my work forward to an American audience.

 What’s your definition of success and how will you know when you’ve achieved it?
 Success I think is first and foremost the possibility of living off one’s art.
 It is also, for me, the time when my music will be able to transcend language and geographical barriers.

 How will you leverage your IMA honors to achieve your career goals?
 IMA is the possibility of touching all those people that don’t know me yet, through my words & my music.

 What is your guilty pleasure on the road?
 Any close calls or mishaps while on tour?
-Guilty pleasures include finding anything else than fast food on the road, cracking jokes in the van, and hanging out with my musicians – they all make me really happy.
+Guilty pleasures include finding anything else than fast food on the road, cracking jokes in the van, and hanging out with my musicians.
 Yep, a close call was a speeding ticket when our soundman was behind the wheel!
 Luckily we got at the gig on time!